mlerner/mlerner.github.io/_posts/2023-04-16-telamalloc-efficient-on-chip-memory-allocation-for-production-machine-learning-accelerators.md

 To effectively run on a user's device, the software must efficiently use local resources, including memory.
 The problem of allocating memory has been studied extensively{% sidenote 'alloc' "See [Dynamic Storage Allocation: A Survey and Critical Review]( https://www.cs.hmc.edu/~oneill/gc-library/Wilson-Alloc-Survey-1995.pdf)."%}, but ML models pose novel challenges.
 Specifically, memory allocation for ML models is a 2D bin-packing problem{% sidenote '2dbin' "There is a large amount of research on solving this problem - see [Survey on two-dimensional packing](https://www.csc.liv.ac.uk/~epa/surveyhtml.html) and the [Wikipedia reference](https://en.wikipedia.org/wiki/Bin_packing_problem)."%} - unlike programs which grow and shrink their memory usage over time, ML models have strict requirements for memory allocations because certain parts of the model depend on others.

 Existing solutions{% sidenote 'heuristics' "The paper cites [XLA](https://www.tensorflow.org/xla), [TFLite](https://www.tensorflow.org/lite) (optimized for mobile devices), and [Apache TVM](https://tvm.apache.org/)."%} for ML model memory allocation rely on heuristics or solvers (which can produce a closer to optimal output, but often take longer to run).
-The Telamalloc paper proposes a solution balancing a combination of heuristics and solver.
+The Telamalloc paper proposes a solution balancing a combination of heuristics and solvers.
 As a result, the research is able to tackle the challenge posed by wide variance in hardware capabilities, significantly reducing the time that it takes the model to allocate memory and run.

 ## What are the paper's contributions?